siimonemoretti/lottery_scheduler/documentation/documentation.md

 ## Modifications to the Linux Scheduler

+This is an overview of the work done by Group 9 in order to modify the Linux scheduler.

 ### 1. Implementing a New Scheduling Algorithm

 We decided to implement a new scheduling algorithm based on the lottery scheduling policy.
 Its behaviour is simple: when a process is created, it is assigned a number of tickets, which are used to determine the process's chance of being scheduled.
 The scheduler randomly picks a ticket from the available tickets and runs the process that holds that ticket.
 Of course, the more tickets a process has, the higher its chance of being scheduled.